OpenSILEX/docs-community-dev/docs/localInstallation.md

 Click on the button next to `RDF Data File` in order to select a RDF Data File.

-Selec the `oepo.owl` file got previously from GitHub in the repository `ontology-OpenSILEX-oepo-field`.
+Selec the `oepo.owl` file got previously from GitHub in the repository `ontology-phis-oepo-field`.

 Fill the field `Base URI` with the value `http://www.phenome-fppn.fr/vocabulary/2017`.